home-assistant/addons/letsencrypt/DOCS.md

 ## Example Configurations

-Note: This configuration examples are raw YAML configs.
+Note: These configuration examples are raw YAML configs.
 When you use UI edit mode (default), and configure DNS, simply copy the attributes underneath *dns* into the *DNS Provider configuration* field.